-A project to place the overhead utilities along Fair Oaks Avenue, between Evelyn Avenue and El Camino Real underground has been completed.
+A project to place the overhead utilities along Fair Oaks Ave, between Evelyn Ave and El Camino Real underground has been completed.

 Will the Fair Oaks Bridge remain open during construction?

 Yes.
 Although temporary lane reductions will be a periodic necessity, the City intends to keep portions of the bridge operational throughout bridge construction.

 Will the Fair Oaks Pedestrian Overcrossing remain open during construction?